Study Landscape Architecture at CU Denver

 His favorite teaching activities are studios that engage actual clients, ranging from community groups to non-profit organizations to municipalities.

-Beck is looking forward to being chair of the Department of Landscape Architecture and the direct engagement with students, the profession, and communities which that position offers.
+Beck is Chair of the Department of Landscape Architecture where he directly engages with students, the profession, and communities.
 He strongly believes in interdisciplinary work and hopes to be able to foster more collaboration across departments in the areas of curriculum as well as in research and creative work.

 Before pursuing a design and then an academic career, I grew up on a cattle ranch in rural Montana.
-I pursue my work across the spectrum from urban to rural areas.
+He pursued his work across the spectrum from urban to rural areas.

 Research & Creative Projects